ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Backups require that the volume that you're backing up is attached to a running virtual server instance.
 Put another way, you can't back up an unattached volume.
 {: restriction}

 If a volume has multiple tags, only one tag needs to match for a backup to trigger.
-You can add user tags to boot and data volumes at any time, when you [create a virtual server instance](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi) or in an instance template.
+You can add user tags to boot and data volumes at any time, when you [create a virtual server instance](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi) or when you update the volume.

 As an enterprise account administrator, you can view and manage the backup policies and plans for the subaccounts for compliance reporting and billing from one place.
 For more information, see the [Scope of backup policy](#backup-service-about-scope) section.